 East Greenwich in Kent County, Rhode Island — The American Northeast (New England)

 Location.
-41° 39.732′ N, 71° 27.024′ W. Marker is in East Greenwich, Rhode Island, in Kent County.
-Marker is on Court House Lane, on the right when traveling east.
+41° 39.656′ N, 71° 27.153′ W. Marker is in East Greenwich, Rhode Island, in Kent County.
+Marker can be reached from Church Street, on the right when traveling east.
+Marker is in the east end of the field under the large flagpole.
 Touch for map.
 Marker is in this post office area: East Greenwich RI 02818, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 10, 2012, by Bryan Simmons of Attleboro, Massachusetts.
-This page has been viewed 504 times since then.
+It was originally submitted on August 10, 2012, by Bryan Simmons of Attleboro, Massachusetts.
+This page has been viewed 589 times since then and 34 times this year.
 Photos: 1, 2. submitted on August 10, 2012, by Bryan Simmons of Attleboro, Massachusetts. • Bill Pfingsten was the editor who published this page.